Skarbkit/SISE_DW/README.md

 ## Cleaning Process

 All of the datasets were cleaned using Python in .py and .ipynb files.
-Most of the cleaning process was :
+Most of the cleaning process were to :
 - Remove NA value
 - Correct multiple variables formats
 - Select columns of legitimate interest for our analysis